42 Foods to Stop Belly Bloat

 Tight dress to wear tonight?
 No problem—olive oil is a bloat-fighting superhero.
 Thanks to olive oil’s high omega-3 fatty acid content and anti-inflammatory antioxidants, just a little bit of this healthy fat can help you kick that belly bloat to the curb.
 For a potent pairing, drizzle a little olive oil on your favorite fiber-rich veggie and you’ll deflate in no time.

 Whenever autumn rolls around, we can’t help but wax poetic about this fabulous gourd.
 Packed with prebiotics, pumpkin gives your good gut bacteria something to snack on and a reason to multiply, banishing the bad as they grow.
 The result for you is less gas, less painful bloating, and a flatter stomach.
-Make the most of fall’s favorite superfood with these 20 Healthy Pumpkin Recipes for Weight Loss!
+Make the most of fall’s favorite superfood with these healthy pumpkin recipes for weight loss!

-The fiber, protein, and prebiotics in an almond makes this nut a triple threat when it comes to belly bloat.
+The fiber, protein, and prebiotics in almonds make this nut a triple threat when it comes to belly bloat.
 Grab a handful of almonds as a snack to tide you over between meals, sprinkle them in your oatmeal, or even grind ’em up as flour or part of your morning smoothie!

 Accessible, affordable, and a cinch to cook, green beans are great for filling up while deflating.
 They have a mild diuretic effect among their many vitamins and minerals; squeeze some lemon on them, too, and you’ll definitely be feeling lighter and slimmer in no time.